elibtronic/AOYTK/notes.md

     - More on versioning and Python package versions for next week
   - SL, more work on widgets completed
     - will continue on text analysis notebooks

+## May 1

+  - Last minute details for IIPC
+  - New contract seems to be OK
+  - Demo of Wordcloud
+  - LLMs as notebook source?